Log in to make the most of Hymnary.org collections.

 It bids my dark forebodings cease;

-And through the storm and danger's thrall,
+And through life's storm and danger's thrall,

 It leads me to the port of peace.

-I'll sing, first in night's diadem,
+I'll sing first in night's diadem,

-For ever and for evermore,
+For ever, and for evermore,

-The Star, the Star of Bethlehem!
+The Star! the Star of Bethlehem!